On Nikishin systems with discrete components and weak asymptotics of multiple orthogonal polynomials: Examples of explicit solutions of the equilibrium problem

+(regarding (i), it follows from the fact that \eqref{BesselZ} implies $\lim_{n \rightarrow \infty} (\xi_{k+1,n} - \xi_{k,n})=\pi$, see proof of \cite[Lemma 4.4]{HK2}).
+In subsection~\ref{ssec:5.4} below we give more details verifying in a similar situation some of the limits in conditions (iii) and (iv).

-The polynomials $\{P_n\}$, rescaled as in \eqref{scaling}, allow for an application of the general Theorem~\ref{teo:weak}.
-Therefore, their weak asymptotics is described by means of the extremal problem solved in Theorem~\ref{teo:equil}, with a particular choice of the external field $\varphi$ and the upper constraint $\sigma$; namely,
+The rescaled weak asymptotics of the polynomial sequence $\{P_n\}$ is described by means of the extremal problem solved in Theorem~\ref{teo:equil}, with the particular choice of the external field $\varphi$ and the upper constraint $\sigma$ indicated in \eqref{FiSi1}.
+We note, that the example of this subsection and some other relevant examples were also discussed in \cite{HK2}, providing an insight of why such vector equilibrium problem should appear.

-An explicit solution of the equilibrium problem \eqref{EqCo1p}--\eqref{EqCo2p} and \eqref{FiSi1} is known (see \cite{MR2470930}, or \cite{aptkuij}, page 1188).
+An explicit solution of the equilibrium problem \eqref{EqCo1p}--\eqref{EqCo2p} and \eqref{FiSi1} is known (see \cite{MR2470930}, or \cite[p.
+1188]{aptkuij}).
 The measures $\lambda_j$, $j=1,2$, are absolutely continuous with respect to the Lebesgue measure with densities that can be expressed in terms of solutions of the cubic equation (a.k.a.~the spectral curve)

 Equation \eqref{eq-5.9} has three solutions, enumerated in such a way that

 as $z \to \infty$.
 Then, as it was shown in \cite{MR2470930}, $\lambda_1$ and $\lambda_2$ can be written as

 where the $+$ subindices indicate the boundary values from the upper half plane.